GROUP DISABILITY INSURANCE

 The social security definition of a disability is “the inability to do any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.”

 However, each carrier has a different interpretation of what disabilities qualify for compensation.
-Therefore, each contract will be different, so it is important to read into the policy detail to determine if the plan provides the right coverage for your client.
+Therefore, each contract will be different, so it is important to read into the policy details to determine if the plan provides the right coverage for your client.

 As a brokerage general agency, EMG Insurance Brokerage handles everything from submission to the commission.
 Our relationships with over 30 carriers allow us to help choose the best product for your client.
 We will walk you through the process and help you customize solutions for the unique needs of each client.